cerner/terra-ui/GOVERNANCE.md

 Committers should use feature branches to work on in-progress features and changes.
 Committers may commit directly to feature branches at any time and without prior review.

-Committers can submit a pull request from their feature branch to the master branch for review.
+Committers can submit a pull request from their feature branch to the main branch for review.

 ### Forks

 As contributors do not have write access to the repository, their contributions must be done from personal forks.

-Contributors can submit a pull request from their fork to the upstream master branch for review.
+Contributors can submit a pull request from their fork to the upstream main branch for review.

 ## Voting and Consensus